pytorch/android-demo-app/HelloWorldApp/README.md

 ## Quickstart

 [HelloWorld](https://github.com/pytorch/android-demo-app/tree/master/HelloWorldApp) is a simple image classification application that demonstrates how to use PyTorch Android API.
-This application runs TorchScript serialized TorchVision pretrained resnet18 model on static image which is packaged inside the app as android asset.
+This application runs TorchScript serialized TorchVision pretrained [MobileNet v3 model](https://pytorch.org/vision/stable/models.html) on static image which is packaged inside the app as android asset.

 #### 1. Model Preparation

 Let’s start with model preparation.
 If you are familiar with PyTorch, you probably should already know how to train and save your model.
-In case you don’t, we are going to use a pre-trained image classification model(Resnet18), which is packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
+In case you don’t, we are going to use a pre-trained image classification model(MobileNet v3), which is packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below:
 ```
 pip install torchvision
 ```

-To serialize the model you can use python [script](https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/trace_model.py) in the root folder of HelloWorld app:
+To serialize and optimize the model for Android, you can use the Python [script](https://github.com/pytorch/android-demo-app/blob/master/HelloWorldApp/trace_model.py) in the root folder of HelloWorld app:
 ```
 import torch
 import torchvision
+from torch.utils.mobile_optimizer import optimize_for_mobile

-model = torchvision.models.resnet18(pretrained=True)
+model = torchvision.models.mobilenet_v3_small(pretrained=True)
 model.eval()
 example = torch.rand(1, 3, 224, 224)
 traced_script_module = torch.jit.trace(model, example)
-traced_script_module.save("app/src/main/assets/model.pt")
+optimized_traced_model = optimize_for_mobile(traced_script_module)
+optimized_traced_model.save("app/src/main/assets/model.pt")
 ```
-If everything works well, we should have our model - `model.pt` generated in the assets folder of android application.
+If everything works well, we should have our scripted and optimized model - `model.pt` generated in the assets folder of android application.
 That will be packaged inside android application as `asset` and can be used on the device.

 More details about TorchScript you can find in [tutorials on pytorch.org](https://pytorch.org/docs/stable/jit.html)